qt37t247/WGS-HPC-NUS/README.md

 # WGS bioinfo with NUS-HPC

-This repository includes example files for submitting tasks to NUS-HPC
+This repository includes example files for submitting tasks to NUS-HPC and NSCC (National Supercomupting Singapore).

 The variant calling protocol generally follows the automated pipeline "snpArcher" (Mirchandani et al., 2023), empowered by snakemake. https://github.com/harvardinformatics/snpArcher